PM Modi a versatile genius who thinks globally and acts locally: Justice Mishra

 He said India is the biggest democracy in the world and "people wonder how this democracy is functioning so successfully".
 "India is a responsible and most friendly member of the international community under the stewardship of internationally acclaimed visionary Prime Minister Shri Narendra Modi," he said.

 "India is committed to constitutional obligations and dedicated to a peaceful and secure world, free from terrorism.
-In the process of development, preservation of the environment is considered supreme," he said.
-Justice Mishra emphasized the need to strengthen the judicial system saying, "Now we are in the 21st century.
-We are looking for modern infrastructure not only for the present but also for the future.
+In the process of development, preservation of environment is considered supreme," he said.
+Justice Mishra emphasised on the need to strengthen the judicial system saying, "Now we are in the 21st century.
+We are looking for modern infrastructure not only for the present but also for future.

-"To strengthen the judicial system is the call of the day as it is the backbone of democracy whereas legislature is the heart and executive is the brain.
+"To strengthen judicial system is the call of the day as it is the backbone of democracy whereas legislature is the heart and executive is the brain.
 All these three organs of the state have to work independently but in tandem to make democracy successful...".
-Referring to globalization, he said, "but there is growing concern among masses of being left out and deprived of the gains of globalization".
+Referring to globalisation, he said, "but there is growing concern among masses of being left out and deprived of the gains of globalisation".

 Judges from over 20 countries are attending the conference here.